DataDog/kics/documentation/rules/terraform/aws/cross_account_iam_assume_role_policy_without_external_id_or_mfa.md

 ### Description

  When creating cross-account IAM roles, it's crucial to implement additional security measures like External ID or Multi-Factor Authentication (MFA) to prevent unauthorized cross-account access.
 Without these safeguards, your resources become vulnerable to confused deputy attacks, where a malicious third party could trick your role into performing actions they shouldn't be authorized to do.
-To secure your configuration, add a Condition block to your assume role policy that requires either an External ID (as shown in the example below) or MFA validation:
+To secure your configuration, add a `Condition` block to your assume role policy that requires either an `ExternalId`,as shown in the example below, or MFA validation:

 ```json
 "Condition": {